Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 zoolbia bamieh persian top 10 sweet

-Zoolbia bamieh are 2 inseparable members of Iftar tables in Ramadan month in Iran.
+Zoolbia Bamieh are 2 inseparable members of Iftar tables in Ramadan month in Iran.
 It is very easy to cook this popular sweet and serve it during Ramadan and other times of the year.
 Bamieh is very similar to Arabic Legimat sweets.

 Zoolbia and bamieh have existed since the time of Naser al-Din Shah and it is impossible to find an exact date of the origin of these two delicious and hearty sweets.